 - 11. In the event that statutory intervention is considered necessary, the Secretary of State will consult the authority concerned and any other body or authority which is considered necessary, such as HMICFRS, the NFCC and the Local Government Association, before exercising powers of intervention under section 22 of the 2004 Act. - 12.
-The form or extent of any formal intervention will be a matter for determination on a case by case basis, taking into account the views of the fire and rescue authority, HMICFRS, the NFCC, the Local Government Association, and any other consultees, depending on the nature and the severity of the failure under consideration.
+The form or extent of any formal intervention will be a matter for determination on a case by case basis, taking into account the views of the fire and rescue authority, HMICFRS, the NFCC, the Local Government Association, the Association of Police and Crime Commissioners, the Police Fire and Crime Panel and any other consultees, depending on the nature and the severity of the failure under consideration.
 Following such deliberations, the Secretary of State will agree a course of action, and how the required improvement will be delivered.

-&lt;sup>5 Section 26 of the 2004 Act
+5 Section 26 of the 2004 Act

-&lt;sup>6 Section 9 of the 2004 Act
+6 Section 9 of the 2004 Act

-&lt;sup>7 Section 28 of the 2004 Act
+7 Section 28 of the 2004 Act